 Please respond to email of department if you are able to act as a referee.
 We will then create an account in our on-line academic promotion system and you will receive instructions by email on where to review the candidate's dossier and how to electronically submit your assessment.

+Yours sincerely,

-Thank you for taking the time to contribute to the promotions process at The University of Toronto.
-Yours sincerely, Chair, Department of Enclosure: University of Toronto Policy and Procedures Governing Promotions
+Chair, Department of

+Enclosure: University of Toronto Policy and Procedures Governing Promotions

 Sample Letter to Internal Referees Requesting Written Assessment